With oral presentations becoming a more common requirement in federal contracting, what can companies do to ensure a winning presentation?

 ABOUT KEYS TO WINNING:

 Keys to Winning is a podcast that shares practical advice for GovCon professionals from industry experts.
 Topics covered include Proposal Development, Government Contracting, VOSBs, WOSBs, and more.
 Episodes are 15 minutes or less and are posted bi-weekly on Thursday morning.
-The podcast is hosted by Raymond Thibodeaux, a Senior Proposal Specialist with AOC Key Solutions.
+The podcast is hosted by Raymond Thibodeaux, a retired Senior Proposal Specialist.